Welcome to Penn State Hershey Endocrinology, Diabetes and Metabolism

 - Diabetes Playbook

-We've received the Allene Von Son Award from the American Association of Diabetes Educators (AADE) for its innovative Diabetes Playbook.
+We also received the Allene Von Son Award from the American Association of Diabetes Educators (AADE) for the Diabetes Playbook.
 This award, sponsored by the Bayer Corporation, recognizes diabetes educators and programs that have developed original, outstanding, and effective patient education tools.

-The Playbook provides more up-to-date information about diabetes and its management.
+The Playbook provides up-to-date information about diabetes and its management.

 - Download a free, printable copy of the Diabetes Playbook.